TheMannu/AWS-Services/Cloud Concepts/EFS Volume.md

    - **Shared Access**: Multiple EC2 instances across different Availability Zones can simultaneously mount an EFS file system, allowing for distributed file storage.
    - **Elastic**: EFS automatically scales up or down as you add or remove files, without needing to provision storage in advance.
    - **POSIX-compliant**: EFS is designed for workloads that require file system interfaces, file access semantics (locking), and permissions models.

 ### 2. **Performance Modes**
    - **General Purpose**: Best suited for latency-sensitive use cases like web serving, content management, and development environments.
    - **Max I/O**: Designed for use cases that require high throughput and can tolerate higher latencies, such as big data analytics or media processing.

+### 3. **Throughput Modes**
+   - **Bursting Throughput**: Provides throughput based on the size of the file system.
+Suitable for most workloads.
+   - **Provisioned Throughput**: Allows you to specify throughput independent of the amount of data stored.
+Ideal for workloads that require high, consistent throughput regardless of file system size.